Skip to content

 And we get it.
 You've probably seen the phrase "no damage decals" thrown around online, promising magical results with zero risk.

-That’s not because the decals are faulty—it’s because paint is unpredictable.
+But here's the truth.
+There's no such thing as guaranteed damage-free decals.
+That's not because the decals are faulty.
+It's because paint is unpredictable.

-But don’t worry.
-With the right prep, knowledge, and removal techniques, you can absolutely use wall decals safely—and keep your paint, and your deposit, totally intact.
+But don't worry.
+With the right prep, knowledge, and removal techniques, you can absolutely use wall decals safely and keep your paint (and your deposit) totally intact.

 So Why Isn't "No Damage" Guaranteed?

-The issue isn’t the decal—it’s the condition of the paint underneath.
+Here's what most people don't realise.
+The issue isn't the decal.
+It's the condition of the paint underneath.

 In our demo video, our founder shows decal removal on a wall that was freshly painted with a top coat (just for cosmetic purposes).
-It’s upstairs in our warehouse—not the ideal surface—but that’s the point.
+It's upstairs in our warehouse, not the ideal surface, but that's the point.
 It proves that even on a less-than-perfect wall, damage-free removal is possible when done properly.

-Now, here’s what can go wrong:
+Now, here's what can go wrong.

-• If the wall hasn’t been properly painted with an undercoat and at least two coats of high-quality paint, the paint might not hold during removal.
+If the wall hasn't been properly painted with an undercoat and at least two coats of high-quality paint, the paint might not hold during removal.

-• If the paint is fresh and hasn’t cured for at least 30 days, it’s still soft and more likely to lift.
+If the paint is fresh and hasn't cured for at least 30 days, it's still soft and more likely to lift.

-In short, it’s not about the decal failing—it’s about how well the wall was prepared and how carefully you remove it.
+In short, it's not about the decal failing.
+It's about how well the wall was prepared and how carefully you remove it.

 What Renters (and Homeowners) Are Really Worried About

-If you’re renting, we know what’s going through your head:
+If you're renting, we know what's going through your head.

-• “What if I pull it off and the paint comes with it?”
+"What if I pull it off and the paint comes with it?"

-• “What if I lose my bond?”
+"What if I lose my bond?"

-• “I want something temporary, not something I’ll regret.”
+"I want something temporary, not something I'll regret."

-These are all fair fears—and totally valid.
+These are all fair fears, and they're totally valid.

 That's why we're committed to educating our community on how to make decals a safe, beautiful, and stress-free addition to any space.

-Wall decals are an incredible renter-friendly option when used the right way—and we’re here to show you exactly how to do that.
+Wall decals are an incredible renter-friendly option when used the right way, and we're here to show you exactly how to do that.

 Here's What You Need to Know Before Applying Decals